 Applicants must have a degree or diploma from a recognized post-secondary institution in Canada.

 What is the Eligibility Criteria for the International Graduate Category (NLPNP)?

 You will be required to meet the following requirements to be eligible for this category:

 Job Offer: You must have a valid job offer for a full-time occupation related to your study program from a designated employer based in the province.

 Education Level: You must have completed a 2-year study program from an approved post-secondary institution in Canada.
-It does not require to be located in Newfoundland and Labrador.
-You must also have any more educational qualifications required for the occupation.
+It does not have to be located in Newfoundland and Labrador.
+You must also have any other educational qualifications required for the occupation.